 Know where you plan to do most of your work and stick to it.
 Many people struggle with clean-up because they tend to spread out their cooking gear and stations all over the kitchen when they don’t really need to.

 If possible, keep to one or two areas and clean as needed.
 Doing so will help keep you organized and minimize what you have to do later.

 2. Have a temporary trash bin, bowl, or bag nearby.

-Unless you’re right next to a trashcan already, it can help to have a makeshift one nearby.
-You can use an old bag, a large designated bowl, or even a bag or item that your food came in.
+Unless you’re right next to a trashcan already, have a makeshift one nearby.
+You can use an old bag, a large designated bowl, a bag, or the item that your food came in.

 I like to use whatever is available.
 However, my favorite option for when nothing throw-away is available is the Rachael Ray Garbage Bowl, which is made from melamine, comes in a variety of colors, and it’s easily identifiable from other bowls.
 It’s also easy to clean and maintain.

-Either way, having something close and accessible for you to toss whatever into it can reduce your movement in the kitchen, helping you to save time and energy.
-Above all, you’ll be able to contain the mess and keep it tidier, rather than needing to do all of your counters later.
+Either way, having something close and accessible for you to toss whatever into it can reduce your kitchen movement, helping you save time and energy.
+Above all, you’ll be able to contain the mess and keep it tidier, rather than needing to clean all of your counters later.
 Just make sure that there’s no lid and that the opening is always accessible for quick dumping.